U.S. Route 62 in Oklahoma: Henryetta business loop

-U.S. Route 62 Business in Henryetta, Oklahoma, in Okmulgee County is another business route of US 62.
+U.S. Route 62 Business in Henryetta in Okmulgee County is another business route of US 62.
 The route is 2.94 mi in length.
 It begins at I-40 exit 237 west of town.
 It then continues east through the town to end at US-62/75 east of downtown.
 The entirety of the route is concurrent with Business Loop I-40 and U.S. 75 Business.

 Muskogee business loop

-U.S. Route 62 Business in Muskogee, Oklahoma, in Muskogee County is a third business route of US 62 in Oklahoma.
-The route runs in an overlap with U.S. Route 64 Business along-Okmulgee Avenue and then turns north away from that route along North Main Street.
+U.S. Route 62 Business in Muskogee, in Muskogee County is a third business route of US 62 in Oklahoma.
+The route runs in an overlap with US 64 Bus. along-Okmulgee Avenue and then turns north away from that route along North Main Street.

 Tahlequah business loop

-U.S. Route 62 Business in Tahlequah, Oklahoma, in Cherokee County, Oklahoma is a fourth business route of US 62 in Oklahoma.
-The route runs along former sections of the main route along Muskogee Avenue beginning at the western terminus of US 62/OK 82's overlap with OK 51, then runs north into downtown Tahlequah, where it turns right running east along East Downing Street until reaching its terminus at the east end of the US 62/OK 82 overlap.
+U.S. Route 62 Business in Tahlequah in Cherokee County is a fourth business route of US 62 in Oklahoma.
+The route runs along former sections of the main route along Muskogee Avenue beginning at the western terminus of US 62/SH 82's overlap with SH 51, then runs north into downtown Tahlequah, where it turns right running east along East Downing Street until reaching its terminus at the east end of the US 62/SH 82 overlap.